ararchch/api-gateway/README.md

 **NOTE You may notice that the pre-implemented services do not follow this convention.
 This is because they were generated before we realised that a potential clash may arise if there are multiple versions of IDLs used to generate the same service.
 As such we changed the directory naming convention to compensate for any future generated directories, however, the Multiplcation and Name services still follow the previous implementation.**

 ### Updating logic
-`cd` into this generated directory, and open the `handler.go` file.
+Navigate into this generated directory (`Addition-service-v1`), and open the `handler.go` file.
 This is where you will enter the logic for the microservice.
 In the case of Addition, add the following code to the `AddNumbers` method:

 ```Go
 // parse int from string of First Number